 With so many gluten-free products hitting the shelves, you may start to wonder whether going gluten-free will help enhance your health.
 However, before you go cold turkey on gluten, are there actually any general health benefits to following a gluten-free diet?
 Keep reading to find out exactly what gluten is and why going gluten-free may benefit some people but not others.

 Gluten is a mixture of two proteins, glutenin and gliadin, naturally found in grains such as wheat, rye and barley.
 Gluten is also artificially added to many processed foods such as gravy and candy bars.
-Gluten plays an important role in maintaining a foods shape and structure.
+Gluten plays an important role in maintaining the shape and structure of foods.
 For instance, gluten is added to gravy to ensure it is thick and gluggy.

 In short, no there are no general health benefits to avoiding gluten.
 Many people do report that they feel better and may even lose weight after they have eliminated gluten from their diet.
 If the individual is not gluten sensitive, their increased feeling of wellbeing may be a result of cutting out processed foods from their diet.
 Likewise, the resultant weight loss is most likely due to the decrease in overall kilojoule intake by avoiding gluten.

 In addition, a gluten-free label does not automatically mean that the food is healthier.
 These foods are often more processed and therefore are less nutrient-dense.
 Studies have shown that unless properly monitored, gluten-free diets can be low in fibre, iron, folate, calcium, vitamin B12 and zinc.
 Being deficient in these nutrients can cause a variety of other health problems.

 Unless you have coeliac disease or are gluten intolerant, there are really no health benefits to avoiding gluten.
 Thus, if you want to increase your overall wellbeing and lose some weight, why not try something a little easier, such as eating more vegetables or decreasing your intake of junk food.